B.Sc. (Calcutta University),

 · Gender and Law: The Indian Perspective (2021)

-C. PG Diploma in Gender and Development
+C. MA in Livelihoods: Gender and Development curriculum